Category Archives: Data

 Word

-A word is a group of 16 bits, bit 0 is the lowest order bit and bit 15 is the highest order bit.
-A word can be divided into 2 bytes called equally low and high order.
-Also a word can be considered as a group of 4 nibbles
+A word It's a group of 16 bits, the bit 0 is the bit of lower order and the bit 15 is the highest order

-Modern computers typically have a word size of 16, 32, or 64 bits.
-Many other sizes have been used in the past, such as 8, 9, 12, 18, 24, 36, 39, 40, 48, and 60 bits.
-The slab is one of the examples of one of the first word sizes.
-Some of the early computers were decimal rather than binary, typically having a word size of 10 or 12 decimal digits and some of the early computers did not have a fixed word length
+Some early computers were decimal rather than binary, typically having a word size of 10 or 12 decimal digits and some early computers did not have a fixed word length

-Sometimes the size of a word is set to have a particular value for compatibility with older computers.
-The microprocessors used in personal computers (for example, Intel Pentium and AMD Athlon) are an example
+Sometimes the size of a word is defined to have a particular value for compatibility with older computers

 Integer numbers

-It is possible to represent a finite number of whole numbers.
-For example, with 8 bits we can represent 256 different objects.
-If a positive integer scheme were used each of these objects would be numbered from 0 to 255
+If a scheme were used positive integer numbers each of these objects would be numbered from 0 to 255

-It is also possible to use a negative integer scheme, for this case the system is used two's complement, where the highest order bit is the sign bit, if that bit is zero, the number is positive, if it is one, the number is negative.
-If the number is positive it is stored in its standard binary value, if the number is negative it is stored in its two's complement form
+It is also possible to use a scheme negative integers numbers, for this case the system is used two's complement, where the bit of a higher order is the bit of sign, if such bit is zero, the number is positive, if it is one, the number is negative

 Real numbers